lm3nitro/CyberLabs/Wazuh/Part 1- Installation and Configuration.md

 ## Activating Vulnerability Module

 The Vulnerability Module is a component of the Wazuh security platform designed to identify and manage vulnerabilities within a network.
-By leveraging the Wazuh vulnerability module, we can gain deeper insights into the security state of our agents and enhance our threat detection and response.
+By leveraging the Wazuh vulnerability module, I was able to gain deeper insights into the security state of our agents and enhance our threat detection and response.

 The files that are needed to modify Wazuh are oin /var/ossec/

-Lets navigate there:
+Let's navigate there:

 ```
 cd /var/ossec/